Agents of S.H.I.E.L.D. season 7

-The seventh and final season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D., follows S.H.I.E.L.D. agents and allies as they try to prevent an alien occupation while stranded in time.
+The seventh and final season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics spy organization S.H.I.E.L.D., follows S.H.I.E.L.D. agents and allies as they try to prevent an alien occupation while stranded in time.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the continuity of the franchise's films.
 The season was produced by ABC Studios, Marvel Television, and Mutant Enemy Productions, with Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell serving as showrunners.

 Clark Gregg stars as a Life Model Decoy of agent Phil Coulson, reprising his role from the film series, alongside returning series regulars Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward.
 Iain De Caestecker also appears in the season in a limited role.
 The final season was ordered in November 2018, ahead of the sixth season premiere, and filming took place from February to July 2019.
 Post-production work on the season was completed that October.
 The season uses time travel to explore the history of S.H.I.E.L.D., and to tie up threads left by previous seasons.

 The seventh season premiered on ABC on May 27, 2020, and ran for 13 episodes until August 12, 2020.
 Though the season earned the series' lowest viewership, critical reception was positive.
 Critics commended the season's ability to explore different genres and settings through its time travel storyline and felt it served as a satisfactory conclusion for viewers, but were critical of the limited role Leo Fitz took in the season.